luismartinezs/docker-learn/reference/command-cheatsheet.md

 docker-compose run backend sh # execute a command in a container docker-compose build backend # modified backend Dockerfile and need to rebuild image
 ```

+### run vs exec

+`docker-compose run`: creates a new container based on the service defined in the docker-compose.yml.
+It doesn’t need the service to be already running. new container will have its own lifecycle and won't affect existing ones.
+Use cases: migrations, tests
+`docker-compose exec`: Executes a command inside an already running container. interact with or run a command in a container that is already running.
+Service must already be running with `docker-compose up`.
+Use cases: debugging, interacting with app